dgonz64/react-hook-form-auto/README.md

 ### Where to begin

 Make a fork and do your magic followed by a [pull request](https://help.github.com/articles/about-pull-requests/).
-If it's an implementation, test case and documentation update wold be highly appreciated.
+If it's an implementation, test case and documentation update would be highly appreciated.

 ### Some code pointers